Steppenwolf (band): Reunion (1974–1976)

 Steppenwolf reformed in 1974 with its core lineup of Kay, Edmonton and McJohn, along with longtime bassist Biondo and newcomer Bobby Cochran, Eddie Cochran's nephew, on lead guitar.
 The band signed with Mums Records in retaliation for what Kay perceived as a lack of support by Dunhill Records for his solo albums.
 Their first reunion album was Slow Flux, which included their last top 40 hit, "Straight Shootin' Woman".

-In February 1975 McJohn was dismissed for what Kay described as a decline in the quality of his performances, as well as erratic behavior.
+In February 1975, McJohn was dismissed for what Kay described as a decline in the quality of his performances, as well as erratic behavior.
 McJohn was replaced by Andy Chapin on Hour of the Wolf in 1975, though McJohn appeared in artwork for the single to Caroline.
 After the album peaked at number 155, Kay attempted to dissolve the band again, but the label, now having been absorbed by Epic Records, insisted Steppenwolf record one more album to satisfy their contractual obligations.
 The ensuing album, Skullduggery (1976), featuring Wayne Cook on keyboards, was released without a tour to support it, and by the early fall of 1976, Steppenwolf disbanded a second time.
-Kay appeared in a segment of the popular music TV show The Midnight Special to announce the end of Steppenwolf and also played a solo version of the song "Hey I'm Alright".
+Kay appeared in a segment of the popular music television show The Midnight Special to announce the end of Steppenwolf and also played a solo version of the song "Hey I'm Alright".
 This song appeared on Kay's third solo album All In Good Time, released on Mercury Records in 1978.